ClusterLabs/PAF/Quick_Start-Debian-8-two_nodes.md

 * have `recovery_target_timeline = 'latest'`
 * a `primary_conninfo` with an `application_name` set to the node name

-Last but not least, make sure each instance will not be able to replicate with itself!
-A scenario exists where the master IP address `pgsql-vip` will be on the same node than a standby for a very short lap of time!
+Last but not least, make sure each instance is not able to replicate with itself!
+A scenario exists where the primary IP address `pgsql-vip` will be on the same node than a standby for a very short lap of time!

 > **NOTE**: as `recovery.conf.pcmk` and `pg_hba.conf` files are different